josemariamv/josemariamv/README.md

 - 👋 Hi, I’m @josemariamv
-- 👀 I’m interested in beers and dance
+- 👀 I’m interested in beers, music and dance
 - 🌱 I’m currently learning everything about life and dreams

 <!---